Mark Felt: Investigates organized crime

 In 1956, Felt was transferred to Salt Lake City and promoted to Special Agent-in-Charge.
 The Salt Lake City office included Nevada within its purview, and Felt oversaw some of the Bureau's earliest investigations into organized crime, assessing the Mob's operations in the Reno and Las Vegas casinos.
 (It was Hoover's, and therefore the Bureau's, official position at the time that there was no such thing as the Mob.)
 In February 1958, Felt was assigned to Kansas City, Missouri (which he dubbed "the Siberia of field offices" in his memoir), where he directed further investigations of organized crime.
-By this time, Hoover had come to believe in organized crime, in the wake of the famous Apalachin, New York, conclave of underworld bosses in November 1957.
+By this time, Hoover had come to believe in organized crime, in the wake of the infamous conclave of underworld bosses in November 1957 in Apalachin, New York.

 Middle career

 Felt returned to Washington, D.C., in September 1962.
 As assistant to the bureau's assistant director in charge of the Training Division, Felt helped oversee the FBI Academy.
 In November 1964, he was promoted to an Assistant Director of the Bureau, as Chief Inspector of the Bureau and Head of the Inspection Division.
 This division oversaw compliance with Bureau regulations and conducted internal investigations.

-On July 1, 1971, Felt was promoted by Hoover to Deputy Associate Director, assisting Associate Director Clyde Tolson.
-Hoover's right-hand man for decades, Tolson was in failing health and unable to carry out his duties.
+On July 1, 1971, Felt was promoted by Hoover to Deputy Associate Director, assisting Deputy Director Clyde Tolson.
+Hoover's right-hand man for decades, Tolson was in failing health and unable to fulfill his duties.
 Richard Gid Powers wrote that Hoover installed Felt to rein in William C. Sullivan's domestic spying operations, as Sullivan had been engaged in secret unofficial work for the White House.
 In his memoir, Felt quoted Hoover as having said, "I need someone who can control Sullivan.
 I think you know he has been getting out of hand."
 In his book, The Bureau, Ronald Kessler said that Felt "managed to please Hoover by being tactful with him and tough on agents".
 Curt Gentry described Felt as "the director's latest fair-haired boy", who had "no inherent power" in his new post, the real number three being John P. Mohr.

 Weather Underground investigations

-Among the criminal groups that the FBI investigated in the early 1970s was the Weather Underground.
+Among the criminal organizations that the FBI investigated in the early 1970s was the Weather Underground.
 Their case was dismissed by the court because it concluded that the FBI had conducted illegal activities, including unauthorized wiretaps, break-ins, and mail interceptions.
 The lead federal prosecutor on the case, William C. Ibershof, claims that Felt and Attorney General John Mitchell initiated these illegal activities that tainted the investigation.